-Dr. Ascher is a Clinical Assistant Professor at the University of Pennsylvania Perelman School of Medicine and sees clients in his private practice who face depression, anxiety, Adult ADHD, relationship problems, career and life transitions, issues central to the creative process, and difficulties recovering from personal loss.
-Click here to learn more about what to expect from personalized medication management and attentive care.
-Dr. Ascher was selected as the national winner (2015) and city winner (2015, 2016) of the Doctors’ Choice Awards in Psychiatry.
-He recently received the Patients’ Choice Award (2016), On-Time Doctor Award (2016) and Compassionate Doctor Recognition (2016).
+Dr. Ascher is a Clinical Assistant Professor of Psychiatry at the University of Pennsylvania Perelman School of Medicine and sees adults (18+) in his private practice who face anxiety, depression, attention deficit hyperactivity disorder, relationship problems, career and life transitions, issues central to the creative process, and difficulties recovering from personal loss.

-- Board Certifications in General Psychiatry and Addiction Psychiatry: Diplomate, The American Board of Psychiatry and Neurology.
+- Board Certification in Psychiatry.
+Subspecialty certification in Addiction Psychiatry.
+Diplomate, The American Board of Psychiatry and Neurology.

 - Licensed to practice medicine and surgery in Pennsylvania.